axhxrx/axhxrx-megarepo-jsr-deno-bun-node-hootenanny/README.md

 ```

 I think this might be some unrelated bug in Deno/JSR though.
 I'll tackle that separately.

+UPDATE: Yeah, the .npmrc file was missing somehow... fixed by adding that back.

 ### 2️⃣ lib 2: `axhxrx/date`